textmagic/textmagic-rest-ruby-v2/docs/TextMagicApi.md

 api_instance = TextMagic::TextMagicApi.new

 opts = {
-  country: '\"US\"' # String | Two-letter ISO country ID.
+  country: '\"US\"' # String | The 2-letter ISO country ID.
 If not specified, it returns all the available sender settings.
 }

 begin